Graylog2/documentation/pages/enterprise/setup.rst

 Cluster Setup
 =============

-If you run a Graylog Cluster you need to add the Enterprise Plugins to every Graylog Node.
-Additional your Loadbalancer should route ``/api/plugins/org.graylog.plugins.archive/`` only to the Graylog master node.
-Upcoming Version will proxy them automatically.
+If you run a Graylog cluster you need to add the enterprise plugins to every Graylog node.
+Additionally your load-balancer must route ``/api/plugins/org.graylog.plugins.archive/`` only to the Graylog master node.
+Future versions of Graylog will forward these requests automatically to the correct node.

 License Installation